Fomode3D/Documentation-1/docs/source/developers/development-wallet-configuration.rst

 Step 2: Open and Unlock Wallet
 ==============================

-Wallets are closed by default when starting a ``remvault`` instance, to begin, run the following:
+Wallets are closed by default when starting a ``remvault`` instance.
+To begin, run the following:

 .. code-block:: console